rjrudin/marklogic-junit/examples/simple-ml-gradle/README.md

     mlModulePaths=src/main/ml-modules,src/test/ml-modules

 Finally, you'll need to stub out a very simple class in your src/test/java directory.
-You can use any class name and package - the class simply needs to extend MlUnitTestsTest.
+You can use any class name and package - the class simply needs to extend MarkLogicUnitTestsTest.
 For example, this is the class found in this sample project:

     package org.example;
-    import com.marklogic.junit5.spring.MlUnitTestsTest;
+    import com.marklogic.junit5.spring.MarkLogicUnitTestsTest;
-    public class UnitTestsTest extends MlUnitTestsTest {}
+    public class UnitTestsTest extends MarkLogicUnitTestsTest {}

-When this class is run, a test method in the parent class will be executed that handles finding all of the ml-unit-test test modules and executing each one as a separate JUnit test.
+When this class is run, a test method in the parent class will be executed that handles finding all of the marklogic-unit-test test modules and executing each one as a separate JUnit test.